Dr Graeme Alexander

 Clive supports cancer patients as an Advocate and campaigns for more effective treatments.
 He also writes for the Oxford Mail to raise awareness of cancer and the value of radiotherapy.
 As a lay member, he is proud to be part of this excellent team with its innovative new radiotherapy option for patients.

 Clint is the Lead Pharmacist for Radiopharmacy at the Royal Infirmary of Edinburgh, and is a member of the UK Radiopharmacy Group Strategic Committee.
 He qualified as a pharmacist in 1999 in Melbourne, Australia before coming to the UK in 2001.
 He worked as a senior clinical pharmacist in haematology and oncology at the Edinburgh Cancer Centre and the Victoria Hospital Kirkcaldy, before specializing in Radiopharmacy in 2013.

 Clint and his team in Edinburgh have gained their experience with SIRT from participation in the FOXFIRE, SORAMIC and EPOCH trials, as well as continuing to provide SIRT to NHS patients referred from across Scotland.

-Dr Jon Bell, Interventional Radiology
+Dr Jon Bell, Consultant Interventional Radiologist